TieDyedDevil/afx2tool-linux/README.md

 Downloaded and exported presets contain exactly the same data; only the filename is different.
-The name of a download preset *must* end with exactly "Preset<digits>.syx".
+The name of a download preset *must* end with exactly `Preset<digits>.syx`.
 Additional words at the beginning of the filename (e.g. a timestamp) must be set off by at least one space.
 Any preset file not adhering to these naming conventions will be treated as a preset export file.